chapmancl/mongo-examples/dynamicmcp/README.md

 ### Configuration Collection

-Create a MongoDB collection to store your MCP configurations (e.g., `mcp_configurations`).
+Create a MongoDB collection to store your MCP configurations (e.g., `mcp_tools`).
 Each document in this collection defines a complete MCP server configuration.

 ### Configuration JSON Format

-Each configuration document should follow this structure (see `mongo_mcp_annotations.json` for complete examples):
+Each configuration document should follow this structure (see `mcp_config.mcp_tools.json` for complete examples):

 ```json
 {